 KNOXVILLE, Tenn.
 (WVLT) - Child deaths from drowning are considered a public health crisis, according to the Consumer Product Safety Commission.
-Drowning is the leading cause of accidental death for children ages 1 to 4.
+Drowning is the leading cause of accidental death for children ages one to four.
 Ongoing safety efforts to prevent drowning include requirements for safety devices in new pools around Tennessee.

 If you've never heard of alarms for your home pool, you're not alone.
-Many homeowners are like Jim Caughron, whose new place in Blount County came with a pool a couple of years ago.
-Caughron takes other safety measures, like parental attention when his daughter is swimming, even 24-hour video surveillance of his above-ground pool.
+Many homeowners like Jim Caughron haven't either.
+His new property in Blount County came with a pool.
+Caughron watches his daughter when she's swimming and even uses 24-hour video surveillance on his above-ground pool.
 Yet, he hadn't heard about pool alarms since he wasn't buying and installing a new pool himself.
 "You can't really be too safe, so pool alarms are probably a good idea," said Caughron about possibly adding one to his pool.

-On the wall of Campbell's Pool and Spa is a sign now required by law that states, "State law requires a pool alarm be installed."
+A sign, now required by state law, hangs on the wall of Campbell's Pool and Spa, "State law requires a pool alarm be installed."

 The alarm is designed to ring loudly (at 50 decibels or more) when a person or object weighing at least 15 pounds falls into the pool.